-Because just like homeopathy, when the plant is used in it’s whole form,
+Just like homoeopathy, when the plant is used in its whole form

 Confusingly, these oils are often listed under different names: